Public Records & Services in Berkley

 Arrest Records

 The Oakland County Sheriff's Office and municipal police departments across the county maintain arrest records for their respective jurisdictions.
-Anyone seeking arrest records—whether residents or attorneys—should contact the specific law enforcement agency that made the arrest.
+Anyone seeking arrest records - whether residents or attorneys - should contact the specific law enforcement agency that made the arrest.
 These records contain personal information about the arrested individual, circumstances of the arrest, charges filed, and scheduled court appearances.
 The Michigan Freedom of Information Act governs how the public can access these records, balancing transparency with individual privacy protections.

 Criminal Records

 The criminal records system in Oakland County includes felony, misdemeanor, traffic offenses, and sex offender registry information.
-The Oakland County Sheriff's Office and local police departments maintain these records, while the Michigan State Police provide statewide criminal background checks.
 Residents can request background checks through the Michigan Internet Criminal History Access Tool (ICHAT), which provides access to public criminal history records.
-The Michigan Bureau of Investigation also offers resources for more comprehensive background investigations.
+The Michigan State Police also offers resources for more background investigations.

 Vital Records